ARIA Centar

 ARIA Centar, formerly known as BBI Centar, is a shopping mall in the center of Sarajevo.
 It is one of the largest shopping malls in Bosnia and Herzegovina, with an area of 43,000 sqm.
 It was opened on 6 April 2009.
 ARIA Centar was built on the site where Robna kuća Sarajka, a popular state-owned department store, stood during the time Bosnia and Herzegovina was part of SFR Yugoslavia.
-Construction was between 2006 and 2009.
-The four middle floors are also home to the headquarters of Al Jazeera Balkans.
+Construction took place between 2006 and 2009.
+The four middle floors are also home to the headquarters of Al Jazeera Balkans and Bosna Bank International.

 469 parking spaces with video surveillance are located on three underground floors.
 The square in front of ARIA Centar is a meeting place for the citizens of Sarajevo.
 Many events are held on the Square such as an art performance, children's playrooms, workshops, concerts, graduations and sporting events.